stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 2 - go for a tool that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy, whilst at the same time running monthly/quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving Ray Dalio's radical transparency, with just enough structure and context)

 3 - if you solve reason 2) above, you create the opportunity for your leaders to lead.
 No matter how good a leader you are, and how good your work ethic and intentions are, your leadership is diluted if you are bouncing around 5-10 different apps to support your teams on strategy and execution

+NB - #stratapp is the world's first and only app that achieves 2) and 3) above